Strategic Extractive Resource Areas

 A house being constructed.

 The quarry sector is playing a key role in the state’s economic development, infrastructure boom and the construction of 800,000 new homes by 2034.
-Demand for quarry resources in Victoria is expected to increase significantly through to 2050.

 To keep transport and construction costs down, the Victorian Government has developed Strategic Extractive Resource Areas (SERAs).
 SERAs work to ensure that quarry materials are sourced close to where they will be used for construction.
-They are a key part of delivering the Helping Victoria Grow: Extractive Resources Strategy.

 By using planning controls to secure quarry materials, SERAs will help communities better understand where quarries might be in the future, taking into account neighbouring developments, environmental and community aspects as well as cultural heritage.